 - The Federal Housing Finance Administration (FHFA) in coordination with the Treasury must take steps to end the destructive sweep of GSE earnings to Treasury that prevents the GSEs from retaining their earnings and rebuilding their capital.

 - FHFA and Treasury should work together to develop a path forward to end the conservatorships.

-- Any housing finance reform effort must provide robust and equitable secondary market access for lenders of all sizes, no competition at the retail level, and retention of mortgage servicing rights on transferred loans.
+- Housing finance reform effort must provide robust and equitable secondary market access for lenders of all sizes, no competition or their successors at the retail level, and retention of mortgage servicing rights on transferred loans.
 The GSE secondary market structure must not be turned over to the largest national lenders and Wall Street institutions.

 - Community banks must be able to sell loans on a single loan basis for cash, effectively hedge interest rates, and offer rate-locks at low cost.

 - Secondary market sales must be relatively simple.
 A process that requires complex credit enhancements, for example, will disadvantage community banks and other small lenders that lack the scale or resources to obtain and manage such enhancements from multiple parties.

 - Any successor to the GSEs must have a specific duty to serve all markets, including small towns and rural areas.
 Appraisal and underwriting guidelines must be flexible enough to accommodate the unique characteristics of these markets.